agronholm/anyio/docs/subprocesses.rst

 (``shell=False``) in which the executable is the first item in the sequence and the rest are arguments passed to it.

+.. note:: On Windows and Python 3.7 and earlier, asyncio uses :class:`~asyncio.SelectorEventLoop`
+    by default which does not support subprocesses.
+It is recommended to upgrade to at least Python 3.8 to overcome this limitation.

 Running one-shot commands
 -------------------------